bocoup/wpt/docs/writing-tests/making-a-testing-plan.md

 A thorough test suite for this constructor will include tests for the behavior of many different values of the *title* parameter and the *options* parameter.
-The type of "the current global object" is also a form of input, the test suite should also include tests which execute with different global objects.
+The type of "the current global object" is also a form of input, so the test suite should also include tests which execute with different types of global objects.

 ### Branches